Ken Avery begins his 1st year as Gardener.

 "The number of plants we obtained this way [Ed: outside sourcing] was dwarfed by the number we planted from our own material.
 These were propagated both by seed and by separating clumps of perennials, some of which had become so crowded that they had stopped blooming completely.
 It appears possible to increase some of our finest materials in this way.
 I intend to take full advantage of this in the future."
 (1)

 As the new man in charge of the Garden, Ken Avery was highlighted in the Minneapolis Star newspaper's column "Town Toppers."
 (Column).
-A frequent reader of that column was then U. S. Senator from Minnesota Hubert Humphrey and Senator Humphrey send Ken a letter in reference to the column (letter).
+A frequent reader of that column was then U. S. Senator from Minnesota Hubert Humphrey and Senator Humphrey sent Ken a letter in reference to the column (letter).

-In The Fringed Gentian™, (Vol. 7 No. 2) Editor Martha Crone writes of Spring:
+In The Fringed Gentian™, (Vol. 7 No. 2) Editor Martha Crone writes of spring:

 “The Snow Trillium comes with the spring's first sunbeam, it blooms briefly, ripens its seeds and disappears for the rest of the season.
 The Song Sparrow is as much a harbinger of spring as the Robin or the Bluebird.”
 She also recommended that members plant a tree - “it is one of the most practical and economical methods of helping nature.”